mrai64/yapcp/README.md

 ## License

-At now yaPCP is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+At now yaPCP is copyrighted software permitted by the [MIT license](https://opensource.org/licenses/MIT).